 School of Nursing and School of Health Sciences

 • Stop by for a quick health check!
-Nursing and dentistry faculty and students will be on-hand for non-invasive health checks.
+Nursing faculty will be on-hand for a health check.
+Stop by to get your vital signs and blood glucose checked and find out more about how to maintain healthy levels!

 • Goal 3 Good health and well-being